Photon catalysis for general multimode multi-photon quantum state preparation: Introduction

 Multiphoton states of a multimode system are versatile and widely studied finite linear subspaces of the Fock space of multimode bosonic systems \cite{Pan2012} and they find applications in quantum computation \cite{KLM2001,LOQCrev,Flamini_2019,PhysRevLett.130.090602,Fusion2023,Quandela24,PhysRevResearch.7.033051,alexander_manufacturable_2025,Salavrakos_2025}, quantum metrology \cite{Dowling2008, PhysRevLett.102.040403,Xiang2013,PhysRevLett.111.070403,PhysRevA.95.032321,NOONLim,Namkung_2024} quantum simulation \cite{PhysRevLett.120.130501,10.1063/5.0181151,Jelmer} as well as being at the core of various types of boson sampling tasks \cite{10.1145/1993636.1993682, PhysRevA.96.032326,Spagnolo2023}.
 Moreover, these same states have been introduced under the name of \emph{core states} \cite{Chabaud2022holomorphic} in the stellar representation of non-Gaussian states and their characterization is therefore essential to the understanding of non-Gaussian states with finite stellar rank \cite{StellarRepr}.

 When the total number of photons is constrained, the corresponding subspaces are invariant under all linear optical operations (equivalently, all passive Gaussian operations).
 However, the vast majority of them cannot be prepared starting from factorized multimode Fock states and passive linear optics, nor, more generally, by alternating probabilistic photon additions and interferometers, as can be easily deduced by counting free parameters.
 This aspect of multiphoton quantum states has been implicitly known for a long time; standard references on bosonic systems often emphasize the need to consider superpositions of such states to construct the full Fock space \cite{Bratteli1997-bc,Verbeure2010-gt,PRXQuantum.2.030204}.
 The issue is also explicitly discussed in \cite{PhysRevResearch.3.033018}.
+A first explicit scheme to construct arbitrary multimode multiphoton states dates back several decades \cite{PhysRevA.68.042325}.
+This scheme relies on intense coherent states which are truncated using quantum scissors \cite{PhysRevLett.81.1604}, and intricate Bell-type measurements \cite{DUSEK2001161} that must be implemented through postselection.
+While this approach works in principle, it is highly resource intensive and does not come with a mathematical framework that allows to reason about its optimality.
 A more structured classification of multimode states with a definite number of photons was recently proposed in \cite{Kopylov:2025zcs}, where the authors show that only those belonging to a specific class can be generated by alternating $N$ photon additions with passive linear optics transformations acting on the $M$ target modes alone, but how to generate states belonging to the other classes remained an open problem, despite the fact that they constitute the vast majority of multimode multiphoton states.

 In this paper, we tackle the very general problem of exactly preparing any multimode multiphoton state by considering an ancillary mode on which we perform post-selection through photon counting at the end of the process.
 In this way, we show that the $M$ modes can be projected into \emph{any} desired state with $N$ photons, with a quantifiable cost and a fidelity of one.
-By adding a second ancillary mode, moreover, we can also prepare any state with non-homogeneous photons number i.e. any multimode multiphoton state.
+By adding a second ancillary mode, moreover, we can also prepare any state with non-homogeneous photon numbers, i.e., any multimode multiphoton state.